atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 to your fortune lately, or you would i /
-I “never enter upon fb expensive a style i of life.” r ^ si
+I “never enter upon fb expensive a style i of life." r ^ si
 PT
 'ij
-L No, indeed, ” replied she — “But
+L No, indeed, " replied she — “But
 “as we live in London, we ought to id ^ r • tt
-“do as the people in London do.”. -
+“do as the people in London do.". -
 . - “Very
 ^ ^ V V
 A